Dimensional analysis: Affine quantities

 (Here °R refers to the Rankine scale, not the Réaumur scale).

-Unit conversion for temperature differences is simply a matter of multiplying by, e.g., 1 °F / 1 K (although the ratio is not a constant value).
-But because some of these scales have origins that do not correspond to absolute zero, conversion from one temperature scale to another requires accounting for that.
-As a result, simple dimensional analysis can lead to errors if it is ambiguous whether 1 K means the absolute temperature equal to −272.15 °C, or the temperature difference equal to 1 °C.
+Unit conversion for temperature differences is simply a matter of multiplying by, e.g., 1 °F / 1 K. But because some of these scales have origins that do not correspond to absolute zero, conversion from one temperature scale to another requires accounting for that.
+As a result, simple dimensional analysis can lead to errors if it is ambiguous whether 1 K means the absolute temperature corresponding to the Celsius temperature −272.15 °C, or a temperature difference equal to 1 °C.

 Orientation and frame of reference

 Similar to the issue of a point of reference is the issue of orientation: a displacement in 2 or 3 dimensions is not just a length, but is a length together with a direction.
-(This issue does not arise in 1 dimension, or rather is equivalent to the distinction between positive and negative.)
-Thus, to compare or combine two dimensional quantities in a multi-dimensional space, one also needs an orientation: they need to be compared to a frame of reference.
+(In 1 dimension, this issue is equivalent to the distinction between positive and negative.)
+Thus, to compare or combine two dimensional quantities in multi-dimensional Euclidean space, one also needs a bearing: they need to be compared to a frame of reference.

 This leads to the extensions discussed below, namely Huntley's directed dimensions and Siano's orientational analysis.